amvstrm/amvstrm/README.md

 # AMVSTRM
 Anime Streaming Site Built with Nuxt.js, Vuetify and [Gogoanime API](https://api.amvstr.ml).

-This Website is still in development and there will be bug and css issue.
-There will be better readme documentation soon.
+This Website is still now ready and There will be better readme documentation soon.
 We still working on improving the speed and code + the API.

 ## Features
 - Save Bookmarking in localStorage